Demographics of Metro Vancouver: Indigenous peoples

 As of around 2009, 3% of residents of Vancouver state that they have at least some ancestry from the First Nations, and of that 3%, over half state that they also have non-First Nations ancestry.
 A person with some First Nations ancestry may not necessarily identify as someone who is First Nations.

 There is a small community of aboriginal people in Vancouver as well as in the surrounding metropolitan region, with the result that Vancouver constitutes the largest native community in the province, albeit an unincorporated one (i.e. not as a band government).
 There is an equally large or larger Métis contingent.

 Indigenous peoples, who make up less than two percent of the city's population, are not considered a visible minority group by Statistics Canada.

 Europeans

-British Isles
+British & Irish

-Much of the ethnic white population consists of persons whose origins go back to Britain or Ireland and, until recently, British Columbians with British or Irish ancestry most likely came directly from those islands, rather than via Ontario or the Maritime Provinces.
+Much of the ethnic white population consists of persons whose origins go back to Britain or Ireland and, until recently, British Columbians with British or Irish ancestry most likely came directly from those islands, rather than via Ontario, the Maritime provinces, or the United States.
 Until the 1960s, it was easier to purchase the Times of London and The Guardian in Vancouver than it was to find the Toronto Globe and Mail or Montreal Gazette.